tyconsulting/blog.tyang.github.io/_posts/2016/2016-08-31-powershell-module-for-oms-http-data-collector-api.md

 ## Where to Download This Module?

-I have published this module in PowerShell Gallery: <a title="https://www.powershellgallery.com/packages/OMSDataInjection" href="https://www.powershellgallery.com/packages/OMSDataInjection">https://www.powershellgallery.com/packages/OMSDataInjection</a>, if you are using PowerShell version 5 and above, you can install it directly from it: <strong>Install-Module –Name OMSDataInjection –Repository PSGallery</strong>
+I have published this module in PowerShell Gallery: <a title="https://www.powershellgallery.com/packages/OMSDataInjection" href="https://www.powershellgallery.com/packages/OMSDataInjection">https://www.powershellgallery.com/packages/OMSDataInjection</a>, if you are using PowerShell version 5 and above, you can install it directly from it: **Install-Module –Name OMSDataInjection –Repository PSGallery**

 You can also download it from it’s GitHub repo: <a title="https://github.com/tyconsulting/OMSDataInjection-PSModule/releases" href="https://github.com/tyconsulting/OMSDataInjection-PSModule/releases">https://github.com/tyconsulting/OMSDataInjection-PSModule/releases</a>